lightswitch05/hosts/README.md

 Ads & Tracking | A programmatically expanded list of hosts I've found to not be on other lists.
 This list is very reliable and I recommend using it. | [link](https://www.github.developerdan.com/hosts/lists/ads-and-tracking-extended.txt)
 Tracking Aggressive | A very aggressive block list for tracking, geo-targeting, & ads.
 This list will likely break functionality, so do not use it unless you are willing to maintain your own whitelist.
 If you find something in this list that you think is a mistake, please open a ticket and we can discuss it.
 Keep in mind that this is an aggressive list. | [link](https://www.github.developerdan.com/hosts/lists/tracking-aggressive-extended.txt)
 AMP Hosts | [Google's Accelerated Mobile Pages (AMP)](https://www.theregister.co.uk/2017/05/19/open_source_insider_google_amp_bad_bad_bad/) are taking over the web.
 Block AMP pages with this list.
 Since I use [DuckDuckGo](https://duckduckgo.com/), this list is pretty sparse and suggestions are welcome! | [link](https://www.github.developerdan.com/hosts/lists/amp-hosts-extended.txt)
+Facebook | A hosts file to block all facebook and facebook related services, including messenger and instagram.
+This is a pretty new list and I recommend using it with [anudeepND's](https://github.com/anudeepND/blacklist) [Facebook list](https://raw.githubusercontent.com/anudeepND/blacklist/master/facebook.txt) as well to ensure full coverage. | [link](https://www.github.developerdan.com/hosts/lists/facebook-extended.txt)

 # Adding a domain